Crash of an Avro 652 Anson I off RAF Penrhos: 5 killed

 Circumstances:

-While cruising at low altitude in poor weather conditions, the twin engine aircraft hit the east slope of Mt Foel-fras, in the Snowdonia, north of Wales.
-Three crew members were injured while the fourth occupant was killed.
+The airplane departed RAF Moreton-in-Marsh on a training mission on behalf of the 21st OTU.
+While cruising at low altitude in poor weather conditions, the twin engine airplane impacted the east slope of Mt Foel-fras, in the Snowdonia, north of Wales.
+Three crew members were injured while the observer was killed.

 Probable cause:

-Navigational error caused by a wrong chart interpretation on part of the crew.
+Navigational error caused by a wrong chart interpretation on part of the crew resulting in a controlled flight into terrain.

 Crash of a Short S.29 Stirling I off Barmouth